DejvCodes/DejvCodes/README.md

 ## Hey 👋🏻 What's up? 👨🏻‍💻
 Hi, I'm Dejv 👨🏻‍💻<br>

-I'm 22 years old and I'm from Pardubice region in the Czech Republic. 🙋🏻‍♂️<br>
-I'm a front-end developer at the beginning of my career and I really enjoy improving  <br>
-my coding skills, developing applications and websites. 📚 <br>
+I am a 22-year-old front-end developer from Pardubice region.
+I enjoy improving <br> my coding skills and building web applications. 🙋🏻‍♂️

-I primarily focus on HTML, CSS, JavaScript and modern library React. <br>
+I focus on HTML, CSS, JavaScript and the modern React library, which I consider my main <br>
-I consider React JS as my main working tool.
-I find it very useful for front-end development. <br>
+tool for front-end development.
+I also have experience with WordPress. 📚

-Front-end / JavaScript / React / Wordpress 🚀 <br>
+Front-end / JavaScript / React / Wordpress 🚀

+Most of the time you can find me coding or at the gym.
+My best way to relax?
+Traveling. 🌏 <br>
-Fan of cars, motorbikes, travelling, a good cup of coffee and of course coding. <br> Most of the time I'm coding or I'm in the gym. <br>
+I'm a fan of cars, motorbikes, a good cup of coffee and of course coding.
-My best rest is traveling.

-I'm currently learning more about React. 🌱
+Right now, I'm mainly deepening my knowledge of React. 🌱

 ## 💻 Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=html,css,javascript,react,wordpress,sass,bootstrap,mysql,firebase,figma,vscode,git,github)](https://skillicons.dev)